dantaylor688/dantaylor688.github.io/_sunday-school-lessons/2020-04-19-ReasonIntro.md

 > **Question 1** We said that _both_ believers and unbelievers should wrestle with their doubts.
 Keller says one’s doubts “should only be discarded after long reflection”.
 Would you agree that a loosely held doubt is as pointless as loosely held religious faith?
 Explain.

 > **Question 2** Keller continues: “Every doubt…is based on a leap of faith”.
 How do you feel about his implication that even doubt is a type of faith?
-Add a note about fact vs belief.

 > **Question 3** Discuss some of the questions and doubts you would like to explore as we go through this series.